 1) High WBCs Increase the Risk of Dying

-The total WBC count is an independent predictor of mortality in older adults, but the monocyte subtype provides greater predictive ability (Koreans) (R).
+The total WBC count is an independent predictor of mortality in older adults, but the monocyte subtype provides greater predictability .

 2) High WBCs Cause Heart Disease

-The WBC count was almost linearly associated with cardiovascular mortality (Americans) (R).
+WBC counts were almost linearly associated with cardiovascular mortality .

-White blood cell count within 24 hours of admission for a heart attack is a strong and independent predictor of in-hospital and 30-day risk of dying.
-Relative to those patients in the lowest 20%, patients in the highest 20% of white blood cell counts were three times more likely to die at 30 days (R).
+WBC counts within 24 hours of hospital admission for a heart attack is a strong and independent predictor of in-hospital and 30-day mortality risk.
+Relative to those patients in the lowest 20%, patients in the highest 20% of WBC counts were 3 times more likely to die at 30 days .

-Circulating white blood cells amplify oxidative stress in heart failure (R).
+Circulating WBCs amplifies oxidative stress in heart failure .

 3) High WBCs Contribute to Cancer

-The WBC count was also significantly associated with cancer death (R).
+A high WBC count was also significantly associated with cancer-related mortality .

-A high WBC value predicted diabetes when adjusted for age, sex, body fat and other established predictors of diabetes (R).
+A high WBC value predicted diabetes when adjusted for age, sex, body fat, and other established predictors of diabetes .

-These findings are consistent with the hypothesis that a chronic activation of the immune system may play a role in causing type 2 diabetes (R).
+These findings are consistent with the hypothesis that chronic activation of the immune system may play a role in causing type 2 diabetes .

-An increased neutrophil count and reduced lymphocyte count are independent predictors of increased mortality risk in dialysis patients (R).
+An increased neutrophil count and reduced lymphocyte count are independent predictors of increased mortality risk in dialysis patients .

-Sauna bathing increased the number of different types of white blood cells (lymphocyte, neutrophil, and basophil) in athletes.
-The total white blood cell count increases after dehydration caused by passive overheating (R).
+Sauna bathing increased three different types of white blood cells (lymphocyte, neutrophil, and basophil) in athletes.
+The total white blood cell count increased after dehydration caused by passive overheating .

-Exercising in the cold leads to an increase of the total number of white blood cells as well as the number of neutrophils, lymphocytes, and monocytes (R).
+Exercising in the cold leads to an increase in the total number of white blood cells including the number of neutrophils, lymphocytes, and monocytes .

-However, the increase in the numbers of total WBCs during recovery after exercise is a mild and temporary deviation from regular immune system function.
-The increase in total WBCs was mostly due to an increase in neutrophils (R).
+However, the increase in total WBC number during recovery after exercise is a mild and temporary deviation from regular immune system function.
+The increase in total WBC was mostly due to an increase in neutrophils .